The Free Thinkers guide to the Bible

 In the study we compare the accounts and explore the differences between them to determine why the "A" priestly authors/redactors intentionally created similar yet separate accounts of many of the “B” author(s)/redactors stories.

 In the second part of the series we explore unusual and complex passages that portray Moses and Aaron in diminished or elevated situations.
-We submit to you that these contrasts were deliberately placed in strategic areas to influence the reader.
+We submit to you that many of these contrasts were deliberately placed in strategic areas to influence the reader.

 Before beginning please read Numbers chapter 12